solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/transcoding-reference.md

 In this example:
 * The GetAuthor gRPC method is mapped to an HTTP GET request.
 * `/authors/{author}` is the URL path for the HTTP request.
-The `{author}` portion of the URL path instructs Gloo Edge to take the value that is provided in `{author}` and put it in the `author` parameter of the GetAuthorRequest.
+The `{author}` portion of the URL path instructs Gloo Gateway to take the value that is provided in `{author}` and put it in the `author` parameter of the GetAuthorRequest.
 Because no other fields are defined in the GetAuthorRequest, any query parameters that are provided in the HTTP request are not mapped.
 * If the author is found, the details of the author are returned as specified in `message Author`.
 For example, information such as the ID, gender, and first name is returned in the HTTP response body.